Unicon/shib-cas-authn/README.md

 #### Update the IdP's `web.xml`

-Add the ShibCas Auth Servlet entry in `IDP_HOME/edit-webapp/WEB-INF/web.xml` (Copy from `IDP_HOME/webapp/WEB-INF/web.xml`, if necessary.)
+Add the ShibCas Auth Servlet entry in `IDP_HOME/edit-webapp/WEB-INF/web.xml`.
+If there's no existing `web.xml` file in that location, copy the original from `IDP_HOME/dist/webapp/WEB-INF/web.xml` into `IDP_HOME/edit-webapp/WEB-INF/web.xml` and edit there.

 Example snippet `web.xml`: